5 Fair Reasons for Dismissal

 Five fair reasons for dismissal

-In this article we provide an overview of the five fair reasons for dismissal.
+Getting dismissals wrong can be very costly, so in this article we provide an overview of the five fair reasons for dismissal.
 All too often we find managers wanting to dismiss an employee, but unsure about what to call the dismissal (how to frame it) and what procedure to follow.
 And, as you will know, if they get it wrong, this can take a lot of time and effort to sort out further down the line.

 If you have stumbled across this article looking for training or support, please visit our managing discipline and dismissals training page or HR services page.